Ford Mustang hybrid promises V8 power

 Ford did not say what sort of gasoline engine the hybrid Mustang would have.
 Today's Mustang can be purchased with a powerful V8 engine, a V6 engine or a turbocharged four-cylinder engine.

 This hybrid Mustang will not be a plug-in car.
 Like a Toyota Prius, the only electricity the new hybrid Mustang will use will be what is generated by the car itself and stored in a powerful battery pack.
-The new Mustang would not have a substantial all-electric driving range like a plug-in hybrid, but it should still use a lot gas than a similarly powerful non-hybrid Mustang.
+The new Mustang would not have a substantial all-electric driving range like a plug-in hybrid, but it should still use a lot less gas than a similarly powerful non-hybrid Mustang.

 The hybrid F-150 pickup will also generate its own power, Ford said, but it won't be a plug-in.
 Both the hybrid Mustang and the truck will debut by 2020.
 Ford will also roll out a plug-in hybrid Transit van that will sell only in Europe.